D7460N/D7460N.dev/ADD.md

 To separate and isolate GUI logic from business logic, the D7460N GUI is strictly separated into two exclusive halves.
 The HTML/CSS (GUI logic) and JavaScript (business logic).

 There should be minimal to no JavaScript in the HTML.
-What scripting that is there in the HTML is to assist/enhance/pollyfill the GUI logic.
+What scripting that is there in the HTML is to assist/enhance/polyfill the GUI logic.
 Even so, it is done so as to not slow down the 100 to 1000 times faster CSS.

 This works hand-in-hand with other utilized techniques to create an "air gap" between the two to allow each to benefit from modularity and independence.
 They can be worked on in parallel or in tandem without directly affecting the other.

 This decoupling allows for future GUI updates to be "refaced" not "replaced".

-This also enforces a developemtn strategy on either side to remain exclusive and thus remain modular and minimally connected.
+This also enforces a development strategy on either side to remain exclusive and thus remain modular and minimally connected.

 The two halves are connected only via the IDs in the static (JAMStack) front-loaded HTML.